viamrobotics/docs/docs/components/board/beaglebone.md

 {{% alert title="REQUIREMENTS" color="caution" %}}

-Follow this [setup guide](/installation/prepare/beaglebone-setup/) to prepare your BeagleBone for running `viam-server` before configuring a `beaglebone` board.
+Follow the [setup guide](/installation/prepare/beaglebone-setup/) to prepare your BeagleBone for running `viam-server` before configuring a `beaglebone` board.

 {{% /alert %}}